Peltogyne purpurea

-Peltogyne purpurea, commonly known as nazareno, or purpleheart, is a species of Peltogyne tree native to the Pacific coast of Costa Rica and Panama, and also the Atlantic coast of Colombia.
+Peltogyne purpurea, commonly known as purpleheart in English and nazareno, azulillo, or sangre de Cristo in Spanish, is a species of tree native to the Pacific coast of Costa Rica and Panama, and also the Atlantic coast of Colombia.

 Distribution

 Peltogyne purpurea is native to the Pacific coast of Costa Rica and Panama, and also the Atlantic coast of Colombia.
 It is a common canopy tree in rainforests 50–500 meters above sea level at sites with more than 2500 mm (98.5 in) rainfall per year and temperatures from 23 to 27 °C or 73 to 80 °F. It occupies sites with well-drained and deep loamy soils in sloping terrains, as well as poor, reddish clay soils with high concentrations of iron and aluminum.

 Description

 Peltogyne purpurea grows up to 50 meters tall and 1 meter in diameter.
 It has a rounded crown and typically short buttress roots that occasionally reach 3 meters tall.
 Purpleheart bark is smooth and light gray in old trees.
 Its distinct coloration makes it recognizable from great distances.

 The leaves are alternate, pinnate and composed of a single pair of leaflets that are 5–7 cm long and 2–3 cm broad.
 Peltogyne purpurea reproduces between August and December, depending on geographic location.
 The flowers are white, aromatic, and small, and are arranged in subterminal panicles, or clusters.
 Purpleheart fruit matures between November and February.
 Fruits are brown with single seed pods.
 They are compressed, oval-shaped, and usually grow to 5 cm long.

 In Costa Rica, Panama, and Colombia, Peltogyne purpurea has been declared a vulnerable species.
-Peltogyne purpurea was included in the Red Book of Plants of Colombia: Endangered Timber Species, under the IUCN designation of Vulnerable (VU).
+Peltogyne purpurea was included in the "Red Book of Plants of Colombia: Endangered Timber Species", under the IUCN designation of Vulnerable (VU).